onflow/flow/flips/20211208-cadence-remove-optional-reference.md

 ## Motivation

-As detailed in https://github.com/onflow/cadence/issues/747, it is possible to crash execution with a failed dereference that is not caught by the typechecker by creating a reference to the result of an indexed access, and then accessing a field on that reference.
+As detailed in https://github.com/onflow/cadence/issues/747, it is possible to abort execution with a failed dereference that is not caught by the type checker by creating a reference to the result of an indexed access, and then accessing a field on that reference.
 This occurs because while references to optional values are normally disallowed, references to indexed accesses are special cased